 Richard is the founder of Dickie Bruce Productions, a company which specializes in the production, marketing, and release of non-fiction films.
 His debut documentary, The Tradesmen: Making an Art of Work was aired regularly on PBS affiliates and features Mike Rowe of Discovery Channel’s Dirty Jobs.
-Additionally, Richard is the Head of Production and co-founder of Light Street Studios (LSS), where he is the lead writer and producer.
-LSS is a brand, marketing and production studio working with a network of film and marketing industry experts to develop, produce, distribute, amplify and measure the impact of branded entertainment.
+Additionally, Richard is the producer of Town of the Big House, a WYPR released episodic narrative non-fiction radio documentary.
+Season 1 was released in January of 2019, while Season 2 is currently in production.

 Allen’s passion for telling stories with a camera dates back to his childhood when he realized that the fantastic creatures in the old fantasy films he loved were created through stop motion animation by Ray Harryhausen.
 He brings the same sense of wonder and imagination he had then to all of his projects and is always looking for a way to push things in a new, exciting direction.
 This is his first foray into editing a feature length documentary, but his background includes commercial and industrial filmmaking.